top of page

 Why You Should Get a Sewer Scope With Your Home Inspection

-Although performing a sewer scope inspection is not required by the State Ohio Home Inspection Standards of Practice, LiteHouse Inspect offers it as an additional or supplemental service.
-The information it brings can be very helpful to both home owners and potential home buyers.
+Although performing a sewer scope inspection is not required by the State of Ohio Home Inspection Standards of Practice, LiteHouse Inspect offers it as an additional or supplemental service.
+The information it brings can be very helpful to both homeowners and potential home buyers.

-A sewer scope is a video inspection of a lateral sewer line leading from the house at/near the foundation and connecting to a city or HOA faucet or septic tank.
+A sewer scope is a video inspection of a lateral sewer line leading from the house at/near the foundation and connecting to a city or HOA main sewer line or septic tank.

-Before performing a sewer scope inspection, we will notify the homeowner of our intent to perform a sewer inspection along with our process of the inspection so that the property owner knows what to expect.
+Before performing a home inspection sewer scope, we will notify the homeowner of our intent to perform a sewer inspection along with our process of the inspection so that the property owner knows what to expect.

 The notice describes the practices and procedures regarding the extent of sanitation that will be performed (ie requesting access to sewer clean-out, notifying that we will not pull toilets, etc.).